Leaking/SlideSwitch/README.md

 A button that you can slide on or off

+## How to import into your project

+### Android Studio

+use gradle.

+dependencies {
+    compile 'com.leaking.slideswitch:app:1.0.0'
+}

+### Eclipse

+import it as a library project.

 ## How to use it

 you can define a slideswitch in xml like the following example